sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Columns Rename
 ----------------------------------------

-Below is a sample workflow that contains ``Columns Rename`` processor in Fire Insights.
+Below is a sample workflow that contains ``Columns Rename`` processor in Sparkflows.
 It demonstrates the usage of ``Columns Rename`` node to rename incoming dataset columns.

 It does the following processing of data: